HISTORY OF THE DULUTH WORKS

 [Side View of Works]

-An invisible outpost of the once vast United States Steel (USS) empire was American Steel & Wire's Duluth Works.
+An invisible outpost of the once expansive United States Steel (USS) empire was American Steel & Wire's Duluth Works.
 This integrated mill was located a mere 70 miles from the world's greatest source of iron ore, the Mesabi Range.
-But, that was not the reason why this mill was built.
-The works, not originally owned by USS, was located in Duluth, Minnesota primarily to supply the western prairies with nails and fencing to tame the plains.
+But, that was not the reason why this steel mill was built.
+The works was located in Duluth, Minnesota to fend off attempts by Minnesota legislators to impose a tonnage tax on iron ore from the vast USS reserves on the Mesabi and Vermilion Ranges, but there was also the hope of supplying the western United States with nails and fencing.
+After a decade or so and an expenditure of $20 million on the steel mill, USS still had to deal with a tonnage tax on iron ore primarily sought by southern Minnesota legislators.

-With the announcement of the hot-side closure, Minnesota politicians weighed in with offers of tax incentives to modernize the works with one desperate Duluth pol even proposing punitive taxation on taconite operations on the Iron Range to force the company to keep most of the Duluth Works open.
+With the announcement of the hot-side closure, Minnesota politicians weighed in with offers of tax incentives to modernize the works with one desperate Duluth politician even proposing punitive taxation on taconite operations on the Iron Range to force the company to keep most of the Duluth Works open.
 This legislator suggested using these punitive taxes to modernize the works.
-The last straw in the cost equation for USS was the Minnesota Pollution Control Agency's directive to the company to lay out its plans to reduce certain pollution emissions at the works.
+But USS had no intention of modernizing the ancient blast furnaces and putting newer basic oxygen furnace technology for a mill in a small market.

 Duluth's hopes for the 700 employees still working in the finishing mills were dashed when USS announced all steel facilities would be shut down on October 1, 1973.
 This decision would finally close down all production of wire, rods, fence posts and fencing material.
 A possible reprieve came in January, 1974 when a company called "New Hallet Company" was set to resume wire production and bring back 55 employees, but this plan proved to be moribund.

-The next facility to go down on January 1, 1976 was the Universal Atlas Cement Division of USS.
+The next facility to go down on January 1, 1976 was the Universal-Atlas Cement Division of USS.
 This plant really should have closed earlier since there was no longer a source of the key material from the blast furnace slag.
 Slag was even being shipped in from USS Gary Works in Indiana to keep the plant running.
+The plant was razed in 1978.

-The end for the coke ovens came in 1981.
+The end for the coke ovens came in 1979 after USS refused to spend funds to be in compliance with Federal air quality regulations.
 No longer would the flared coke oven gas light the night sky nor the brilliant steam clouds from the quencher at the coke ovens in subzero weather be seen in West Duluth.
 Spirit Lake was again quiet after 70 years of heavy industrial action.
 The razing of the works began on August 20, 1988.

-Today, little is left of the works apart from the concrete walls of the ore yard, a few smaller buildings and railroad tracks running all over.
+Today, little is left of the works apart from the concrete walls of the ore yard and a few smaller buildings.
 However, at the plant entrance in Morgan Park a sign proclaiming a steel mill was once there still remains.

 [USS Entrance Sign]